 U.S. citizens have the Constitutional right to receive a speedy trial.
-The state of California supports these rights through Penal Code 1382.
+The state of California supports this right through Penal Code 1382.
 PC 1382 covers the state’s speedy trial rules.
 These rules detail when a criminal trial must begin after an arraignment hearing for misdemeanor or felony charges.

 You can find out more about these rules with the Simmrin Law Group.
-Reach out to us for answers to your questions by calling (310) 997-4688.
+Reach out to us for answers to your questions.
 We are ready to help you right now.

 The Right to a Speedy Trial

-The Constitution grants individuals in the U.S. the right to have a speedy trial.
+The Constitution grants individuals in the United States the right to have a speedy trial.
 This right is covered in the Sixth Amendment.
-The state of California also guarantees this right in Article 1, Section 15 of its state Constitution.
+The state of California also guarantees this right in Article 1, Section 15 of its state constitution.

 Basically, the right to a speedy trial means the court system must move with reasonable speed after an individual is arraigned.
-During the arraignment, an individual learns about the specific charges they are facing.
+During the arraignment, an individual learns about the specific charges they face.
 Arraignment hearings generally occur quickly after an arrest.

 A criminal defense lawyer in Los Angeles can walk you through the steps of a criminal hearing.
 Find out more by contacting us now.